opengisch/QField-docs/documentation/how-to/gnss.en.md

 The blue beam indicates the current orientation of your device if the device has a builtin magnetic compass.

+A circle around your current position indicates the precision as reported by the positioning device.

 ## Configuration